1bardesign/batteries/readme.md

 > Core dependencies for making games with lua, especially with [LÖVE](https://love2d.org).

-`batteries` does a lot to get projects off the ground faster; filling out lua's sparse standard library a little, and providing implementations of common algorithms and data structures useful for games.
+Get projects off the ground faster! `batteries` fills out lua's sparse standard library a little, and provides implementations of common algorithms and data structures useful for games.

-It's a bit of a mixture of functionality, but quite extensively documented in-line, and currently still under a hundred kb uncompressed - including the license and readme - so you get quite a lot per byte!
+It's a bit of a mixture of functionality, but quite extensively documented in-line, and currently still under a hundred kb uncompressed - including the license and this readme - so you get quite a lot per byte!
 Of course, feel free to trim it down for your use case as required (see [below](#stripping-down-batteries)).

 Examples [in another repo](https://github.com/1bardesign/batteries-examples) to avoid cluttering the repo history and your project/filesystem when used as a submodule.

 # Installation

-`batteries` works out of the filesystem with no separate build step.
-The license file is included.
+`batteries` works straight out of the repo with no separate build step.
+The license file required for use is included.

-- Put the files somewhere your project can access them
+- Put the files in their own directory, somewhere your project can access them.
 - `require` the base `batteries` directory - the one with `init.lua` in it.
 	- Don't forget to use dot syntax on the path!
 	- With a normal `require` setup (ie stock LÖVE or lua), `init.lua` will pull in all the submodules.